The rise of the dog-napper

 And insurance firm Direct Line is the latest to publish figures, from police forces in England and Wales, showing that 121 more dogs were stolen in 2017 than the year before with almost 2,000 reported to the police last year.

-These numbers were released under Freedom of Information legislation from 38 police forces in England and Wales.
+These numbers were released under Freedom of Information (FOI) legislation from 38 police forces in England and Wales.

 There are 44 police forces around the UK with Scotland and Northern Ireland each having a single centralised force.